+- 5. Recreational therapist or activity coordinator;

-- Masters level social worker;
+- 6. Masters level social worker;

-- Personal care attendant (PCA) or his or her representative;
+- 7. Personal care attendant (PCA) or his or her representative;

-- Dietitian;
+- 8. Dietitian;

-- Transportation driver or his or her representative;
+- 9. Transportation driver or his or her representative;

-- PACE center supervisor/manager; and
+- 10. PACE center supervisor/manager; and

-- Home care liaison/coordinator.
+- 11. Home care liaison/coordinator.

-Mid-level practitioner(s) may be used to supplement the physician's care to recipients, within the scope of practice authorized by the state, by assisting the physician with the delivery of clinical care.
-They may participate but must not replace the physician on the IDT or perform recipient assessments/reassessments.
+Mid-level practitioner(s) may be used to supplement the physician's care to beneficiaries, within the scope of practice authorized by the state, by assisting the physician with the delivery of clinical care.
+They may participate but must not replace the physician on the IDT or perform beneficiary assessments/reassessments.

 The PACE IDT must conduct an initial in-person comprehensive assessment as described in 42 CFR 460.104(a) and periodic in-person reassessments as described in 42 CFR 460.104(c) (d).
-Recipient unscheduled reassessments by the IDT must be completed when there is a significant change in health or psychosocial status and the recipient or his/her designated representative believes that the recipient needs to initiate, eliminate, or continue a particular service.
+Beneficiary unscheduled reassessments by the IDT must be completed when there is a significant change in health or psychosocial status and the beneficiary or his/her designated representative believes that the beneficiary needs to initiate, eliminate, or continue a particular service.
 The IDT members must meet to consolidate the findings into the care plan.

-The IDT members that must conduct the initial in-person assessment or an unscheduled reassessment include the primary care physician, registered nurse, master's level social worker, physical therapist, occupational therapist, recreational therapist, dietitian, and home care coordinator.
+The IDT members that must conduct the initial in-person assessment or an unscheduled reassessment include the PCP, RN, master's level social worker, PT, OT, recreational therapist, dietitian, and home care coordinator.
 The IDT may identify other healthcare specialists that are required to conduct additional assessments outside of the IDT members' expertise or scope of practice.

-The IDT primary care physician, registered nurse, master's level social worker, and recreational therapist/activity coordinator must all conduct periodic health reassessments at least every 6 months and more often if the recipient's condition dictates.
-Other IDT members or specialty practitioners actively involved in the recipient's care plan must also be included.
+The IDT PCP, RN, master's level social worker, and recreational therapist/activity coordinator must all conduct periodic health reassessments at least every six months and more often if the beneficiary's condition dictates.
+Other IDT members or specialty practitioners actively involved in the beneficiary's care plan must also be included.

-The physical therapist, occupational therapist, dietitian, and home care coordinator, at a minimum must conduct, at least on an annual basis, an in-person reassessment.
-Other IDT members or specialty practitioners actively involved in the recipient's care plan must also be included.
+The PT, OT, dietitian, and home care coordinator, at a minimum must conduct, at least on an annual basis, an in-person reassessment.
+Other IDT members or specialty practitioners actively involved in the beneficiary's care plan must also be included.